top of page

 Title IX of the Education Amendments of 1972 is a federal civil rights law that prohibits sex discrimination in education.
 Title IX is one of the most important pieces of legislation for ensuring equality in education, and its impact has been felt by millions of students across the United States.

-The law is based on the simple principle that every person in the United States should have equal access to education, and no one should be excluded from benefits of or be subjected to regardless of their sex.
+The law prohibits sex discrimination, it says everyone in the US should have equal access to education, regardless of their sex.
+No one should be excluded from participation or treated unfairly.
 This includes ensuring that no one is subjected to discrimination in any education program or activity and denied the benefits of participation.

 Title IX also prohibits sexual harassment and assault in education.
 This includes any unwelcome conduct of a sexual nature by a student or a staff member that creates a hostile or offensive environment.
-Sexual harassment can include things like unwanted sexual advances, lewd comments or jokes, and obscene gestures.
+Sexual harassment can involve things including sexual advances, lewd comments or jokes, and obscene gestures.
 Sexual assault is a more severe form of sexual harassment, and it refers to any non-consensual sexual contact.
 This can include anything from unwanted touching to rape.

 What is the Definition of Federal Financial Assistance?